How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

-Ultimately, the choice between using ratings vs pairwise comparisons should be determined by the situation at hand because the two approaches apply to \emph{different situations}.
-When collecting pairwise comparisons, the results can be non-transitive.
-For example, it could be estimated that if sports teams A, B, and C play against each other in 1 on 1 matches, then A will beat B, B will beat C, and C will beat A. By contrast, a single user providing numerical ratings for multiple items necessarily enforces a transitive ordering.
-In particular, the pairwise comparisons gleaned from ratings data will not follow the independence assumptions in a pairwise comparison model such as the Bradley-Terry-Luce model.
-Our experiments in Section~\ref{rank-diff} and Section~\ref{pair-agree} examine the results of applying the BTL model to pairwise comparisons from rating data.

 There is a significant amount of mathematical psychology literature on the topic of combining preferences.
-The use of rating data originated in this field \cite{thurstone1928attitudes, likert1932technique}, and has persisted over the years \cite{saal1980rating, agrawal2000framework, uher2018quantitative, nesbit2018statistics}.
-Particular attention has been paid to the self-consistency of preferences (and lack thereof in a phenomenon known as \emph{preference reversal}), analyzing the use of preferences and mathematical models that attempt to describe them \cite{tversky1990anomalies,tversky1990causes}.
+The use of rating data originated in this field \cite{thurstone1928attitudes, likert1932technique} and has persisted over the years \cite{saal1980rating, uher2018quantitative, nesbit2018statistics}.
 One major legacy of Amos Tversky is a collection of papers which axiomatize the theory of preferences and study them from this perspective (e.g.\ \cite{tversky1969intransitivity,tversky1988contingent,tversky1993context}).

-Kendall's W \cite{kendall1939problem}, also known as Kendall's coefficient of concordance, is a statistic for measuring the degree of agreement on preference order when multiple users rank items.
-It is widely used in a number of fields, including behavioral science \cite{field2005kendall}, environmental studies \cite{legendre2005species,gearhart2013use}, and linguistics \cite{belz2011discrete}.
-Friedman's test \cite{friedman1940comparison} is a hypothesis test using Kendall's W to test concordance between rankings.

 A somewhat recent body of work on ratings came from the Netflix prize, a public challenge to accurately predict user ratings given incomplete ratings data (see \cite{bennett2007netflix} for an introduction and early developments; \cite{koren2009bellkor} and \cite{toscher2009bigchaos} discuss the winning algorithm).
-In this paper, we will not attempt to predict or ``fill in'' missing ratings, but an interesting further direction of inquiry would be to examine application of our methods on incomplete ratings data after imputing the missing values.
+We emphasize that aggregate ratings produce vector-valued summaries rather than completing the rating matrix, so they are not intended to impute missing user ratings.
+Rating-prediction methods, are therefore \emph{complementary}, rather than competing with aggregation, and future work could apply our methods after imputation.

 \paragraph*{Definition of the rating estimator.} Our proposed rating estimator is given by the following 2-step computation: Suppose users have personal rating distributions $\mu_1,\dots,\mu_n$ with associated cumulative distribution functions $F_1,\dots,F_n$ (and hence generalized inverses $F_1^{-1},\dots,F_n^{-1}$, where $F_k^{-1}(y) := \inf \{ x : F_k(x) \geq y \}$).